Who can become a guardian of an incapacitated person?

 A guardian may be appointed for:

-- An intellectually disabled individual — This term refers to someone who has significantly sub average intellectual functioning, usually defined as an IQ of less than 70, and who has limitations in 2 or more areas of adaptive skills, such as communication, self-care, social skills, health, and safety.
+- An intellectually disabled person — This term refers to someone who has intellectual functioning that's significantly below average, usually defined as an IQ of less than 70, and who has limitations in 2 or more areas of adaptive skills, such as communication, self-care, social skills, health, and safety.
 Please note: The term "mental retardation" has been removed from all Massachusetts statutes and replaced with "intellectual disability".
 A guardian may be appointed for a person with an intellectual disability.

 - A person with mental illness — Mental illness is defined as a medical condition that disrupts a person's thinking, feeling, mood, ability to relate to others, and daily functioning.
-Mental illness often causes a diminished capacity for coping with ordinary demands of life.
-People suffering with a mental illness can experience relief from their symptoms by actively participating in a treatment plan.
+Mental illness often causes a lowered ability for coping with ordinary demands of life.
+People suffering from a mental illness can help relieve their symptoms by actively participating in a treatment plan.

 - An elderly parent has a degenerative health condition and can't consent to treatment or placement in a nursing facility